j-shilling/rails-book-store/README.md

 ### BooksController

 The Books controller needs to support the following actions: index, new, create, show, edit, update, destroy.
 These actions should perform CRUD operations on the `Book` model.
 Remember to check vallidations when creating and updating and object.
 The `new` from includes a nested form written for you for its associated model.
 If `params[:book][:author_attributes]` contains nonblank fields a new author should be created, otherwise the author should be found from `params[:author_id]`.
-If these seems tricky, try googling `accepts_nested_attributes_ofr` and `reject_if`.
+If these seems tricky, try googling `accepts_nested_attributes_for` and `reject_if`.

 Notice that the index action is linked to two routes!
 The `index.html.erb` expects an instance variable `@books` to be set.
 If the user goes to the `/books` route, `@books` should be an array of all books.
 If they get their from `/stores/:store_id/books`, then `@books` should be all the books at a given store.
 Can we look at the `params` hash to see which route we came from?